Can Yeğinsu: Early life and education

 Yeğinsu was born in Istanbul, Turkey.
-His sister is The New York Times international correspondent, Ceylan Yeğinsu.
-He was educated at King's College School in Wimbledon where his classmates included the actors Khalid Abdalla, Ben Barnes, and Tom Basden.
+His sister Ceylan Yeğinsu is The New York Times international correspondent.
+He was educated at King's College School in Wimbledon, where his classmates included the actors Khalid Abdalla, Ben Barnes, and Tom Basden.

-Yeğinsu then read English Language and Literature at University College, Oxford where he was a College Scholar and recipient of the Stephen Boyd Memorial Prize for the top first in finals.
-In 2002 he graduated from Oxford with a double first class degree and was awarded the Jane Eliza Procter Fellowship to Princeton University, where he studied and taught the works of William Shakespeare, John Milton, and became acquainted with Turkish Novel Laureate Orhan Pamuk.
+Yeğinsu then read English Language and Literature at University College, Oxford, where he was a College Scholar and recipient of the Stephen Boyd Memorial Prize for the top first in finals.
+In 2002 he graduated from Oxford with a double first-class degree and was awarded the Jane Eliza Procter Fellowship to Princeton University, where he studied and taught the works of William Shakespeare, John Milton, and became acquainted with Turkish Nobel Laureate Orhan Pamuk.

 After a period of writing and working as a management consultant, Yeğinsu retrained as a lawyer, graduating with the top first class Bachelor of Laws degree from City, University of London, before enrolling at Harvard Law School to study for a Master of Laws.
 At Harvard Law School, Yeğinsu was an editor of the Harvard International Law Journal and in 2008 became the first student of Turkish origin to give the Harvard Law School commencement speech.